 Jackie O’s is one of the most amazing breweries you've never heard of.
 Spirit Beast is a mixture of five different stouts, plus a quadruple, all blended before being aged in various barrels before being blended yet again.
 That’s a lot of work, and the result is a big pay off that our tasters called, “a revelation.”
 As you might expect from a beer with that much back story, it’s really complex, with all kinds of flavors (from cocoa to dark fruit to booze to wine) coming at you from all angles.
 If you get your hands on one, take your time with it.
 You won’t be sorry.

 City: Del Valle, TX

-We put together a blinding tasting of 59 of the best Wheat Beers and Hefeweizens—a style that can probably be credited with getting a large share of drinkers into craft beer in the first place.
+We put together a blinding tasting of Wheat Beers and Hefeweizens—a style that can probably be credited with getting a large share of drinkers into craft beer in the first place.
 Raise your hand if the first beer you fell in love with was Blue Moon?
 Go ahead, don’t be ashamed.
 The style is robust these days, to say the least, with hoppy wheats and tart Berliner Weisse offerings and fruited wheats…It’s a broad field, so we narrowed the tasting down to just American pale wheats and German hefeweizens.
 Live Oak’s Hefeweizen took the honors.
 It makes sense, because Live Oak is located in Texas and, well, Texas is hot as hell.
 It’s a state that needs a light, effervescent beer.
 And Live Oak’s Hefeweizen is just that, with a very “authentically German” nose that seemed downright imported by out tasters.
 The taste was a wave of banana bread and light spice delivered on a wave of creamy malt backbone.
 Hell yeah.
 Summer.
 Even more impressive, this is the first blind tasting Live Oak has entered.
 Not bad for a rookie.